AlisAquilae/Academia/content/Notes/Summaries/Geophysical Fluid Mechaics/GFM Stress strain and rotation reorganised.md

 ---
 # Mathematical analysis of stress
 To analyse stress mathematically, we must work towards deriving a stress tensor $\tau_{ij}$, as is included in the [[Navier-Stokes Equation]].
 As described above, stress can (in)directly lead to strain (i.e. deformation) and rotation.
+To investigate these in tandem, we compute a velocity gradient tensor.
+Doing so allows us to identify whether flow converges towards a single point (causing compression, i.e. strain), flow past each other (causing shear strain) or spin around each other (causing rotation).

+We define the velocity gradient tensor as

+$$

+$$